-Lars Wood is a pioneer in artificial intelligence and advanced machines and algorithms, having solved intractable problems for the DoD and industry through invention, development and application of hardware and software since the 80’s.
+Lars is a polymath pioneer in AI ultra high performance computing, machine learning (eight fundamental machine learning patents), RF/uW, analog mixed signal integrated circuits and algorithms, solver intractable problems for the DoD and industry through novel invention, development and application of hardware and software since the 1980’s.

 Chuck Brooks is a thought leader, influencer and technology evangelist in cybersecurity.
 He is Principal Market Growth Strategist, Cybersecurity and Emerging Technologies for General Dynamics Mission Systems.